top of page

 Call for Submitted Oral and Poster Presentations

-3. Student Competition - Undergraduate Poster Presentation (sponsored by OPMC) – 4 spots total, one $250 award and plaque for the winning undergraduate (or diploma) student
+3. C. Ron Harris Undergraduate Poster Competition (sponsored by OPMC) – 4 spots total: one $500 award and plaque for the winning undergraduate (or diploma) student

 STUDENT COMPETITION